AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Good for Drivers with Speeding Tickets

-Along with USAA, State Farm has the cheapest rates for drivers with speeding tickets, with a negligible increase in rates after a ticket.
+Along with USAA, State Farm has the cheapest rates for drivers with speeding tickets, with a small increase in rates after a ticket.
 Keep in mind, these are averages, and your exact quoted premium will differ based on unique factors like your age, zip code, vehicle, credit score, and other aspects of your driving history.

 Company Average Cost Full Coverage Before Speeding Ticket Average Cost Full Coverage After Speeding Ticket Percentage Increase

-2. Mississippi had one of the lowest percentages of speeding-related fatalities in 2020 at 17 percent.
+1. Mississippi had one of the lowest percentages of speeding-related fatalities in 2023 at 19 percent.

-3. If you’re under 21 and do not have prior traffic tickets, you can get a ticket dismissed by taking a defensive driving course.
+2. If you’re under 21 and do not have prior traffic tickets, you can get a ticket dismissed by taking a defensive driving course.

-2. Best Auto Insurance for High-Risk Drivers in Mississippi - Progressive
+2. Best for High-Risk Drivers - Progressive

 What We Like Most:

-• Cheaper rates for drivers with a DUI
+• Cheap rates with DUI or poor credit

 Similar to State Farm, we’re confident many readers have heard of Progressive due to its massive advertising campaigns.
 Most experienced consumers know not to base a buying decision on advertising alone, so we’re here to help you determine whether Progressive is the right provider for you.
 Progressive’s rates are most competitive for drivers with low credit or a DUI.

-ProsWho It's Best For
+Thumbs upWho It's Best For

 • pro